YechengChu/ACDemo/guide.md

 #### Learn

-Teaches some basic access control concepts :books: and operations on capabilities together with their implementation in the House and Bank features
+Teaches :books: some basic access control concepts and operations on capabilities together with their implementation in the House :house: and Bank :bank: features.

 [Back to Top](#top)